About the Program

 The Program holds one clinical affiliate, the University of Rochester Medical Center (URMC) which is composed of the Laboratories at the University of Rochester and Highland Hospital.
 URMC is one of the largest and most specialized hospitals within the western New York region and hosts a robust environment and history of collaboration, innovation, education, and community (www.urmc.rochester.edu).

 The Department of Pathology and Laboratory Medicine and URMC Laboratories

 The Laboratories at both RGH and URMC are modern, convenient facilities equipped with state-of-the-art instrumentation and robotics interfaced with dedicated laboratory information systems.
-Both Departments are spacious with several hundred technical team members providing support for both inpatients and outpatients, 24 hours per day, 7 days per week.
+Both Departments are spacious with several hundred technical team members providing support for inpatients and outpatients, 24 hours per day, 7 days per week.

 Both Laboratories perform several million analyses per year.
 The students have a chance to see and analyze not only completely normal specimens, but highly unusual and abnormal clinical material as well.

 The graduate-level lecture series is delivered by the M.D./Ph.D.
 Division Heads and Pathologists within the Department as well as technical specialists.
 These professionals teach at the University of Rochester School of Medicine as well as in other graduate programs around the Rochester area.
 The students learn a tremendous amount of clinical information during the lecture series.

 The clinical practicum is taught by highly experienced Clinical Laboratory Technologists, many of whom are graduates of the Program.
 Many have sought graduate degrees and specialty certifications within their areas.